gears/gears/README.rst

 and client templates using CoffeeScript_, Handlebars_, Stylus_, Less_, SASS_
 and SCSS_.
 New compilers can be also easily added.

+There is also:

-There is also an app for Django called django-gears_ that integrates Gears into Django project.
-You can read more on the project page.
+- django-gears_, an app for Django that integrates Gears with Django project;
+- Flask-Gears_, an extension that integrates Gears with Flask application;
+- gears-cli_, a command-line utility that compiles assets.
+It also can watch assets for changes and automaticaly re-compile them.

 Features
 --------